markschl/seqtool-docs/_template/view.md

 There are multiple color schemes/palettes available, which can be configured using `--dna-pal`, `--aa-pal` and `--qscale`.

-A visualization of the builtin palettes is obtained with `st view --list-pal`:
+A visualization of the builtin palettes is obtained with `st view --list-pal` or `st view -p`:

 ![Palettes](img/palettes.png)